DearKarl/Text_Analytics/README.md

 This project develops two complementary natural language processing (NLP) pipelines for analysing climate-related communication across formal disclosures and social media.

-1) **Climate Topic Modelling:** the **ClimateBERT** sentiment corpus is preprocessed and analysed using Latent Dirichlet Allocation (LDA) and embedding-based clustering (SentenceTransformers + K-Means).
+1) **Climate Topic Modelling** the **ClimateBERT** sentiment corpus is preprocessed and analysed using Latent Dirichlet Allocation (LDA) and embedding-based clustering (SentenceTransformers + K-Means).
 Topics and clusters are semantically classified as *risk* or *opportunity* via cosine similarity to anchor sentences, and results are visualised with pyLDAvis and UMAP.

 2) **Twitter NER:** feature-engineered Conditional Random Field (CRF) models and a fine-tuned BERT token classifier are applied to the Broad Twitter Corpus (BTC).
 Evaluation with **seqeval** (micro, macro, and weighted averages) is complemented by error-transition analysis, confusion heatmaps, and token-level comparisons.